About Sahara Dromedary Trekking

 From Zagora there is a choice of places to stay overnight and we include Bedouin camps at Bou Attache, Oulili and Erg Lihoudi (the latter one having a deluxe option).
 The sunsets and sunrises in the rarefied air of the desert can simply take your breath away, the nights may be spent in our carpetted, nomadic tents or out in the open under an awesome canopy of the starlit heavens.

-All travel is by air-conditioned, 4WD vehicle, most meals and sightseeing are included and, crucially, there is an extended camel ride into the desert with an overnight stay in a Bedouin tent in a beautiful and peaceful setting.
+All travel to and from the desert is by air-conditioned, 4WD vehicle, most meals and sightseeing are included and, crucially, there are multiple meharees (camel rides) into the desert with overnight stays in traditional Bedouin tents in beautiful and peaceful settings.
 All our desert trips are based on including private transfers from Marrakech; please contact us to arrange accommodation - we are experts for small hotels and riads across Morocco.

 WE RECOMMENDED YOU BRING: day pack (for camera, water bottles, hat, etc.); windcheater (seasonal), broad-brimmed hat (or you may purchase a 'Cheche' before you set out from Zagora); personal toiletries and towel; hygienic wipes (or gel); small First Aid kit; torch with batteries (non-essential); filled water bottle(s); sunscreen, sunglasses; nibbles and/or dried fruit.
 Drinking chocolate if preferred.
 Extra toilet rolls could come in handy!
 For those who wear contact lenses, perhaps it would be a good idea to bring along a spare pair of glasses.